SVP Finance Imcome and Expended

 Community Charity Shops

-The Society has 210 community charity shops.
-Our Vincent’s shops are a very important aspect of service provided by SVP.
-Not only do they provide people with new and lightly worn items at affordable prices, and the community charity shops provide an income source for the Society, which is reinvested directly back into the community through the Society visitations work.
+The Society has community charity shops throughout the island of Ireland.
+Our Vincent’s shops are a very important aspect of the service provided by SVP.
+Not only do they provide people with lightly worn items at affordable prices, but the community charity shops provide an income source for the Society, which is reinvested directly back into the community through the Society Home Visitations work and Services Provision.

-We couldn't carry out our vital work without the generosity of our many donors.
-SVP is committed to complying with the standards outlined in the Guidelines for Charitable Organisations on Fundraising from the Public and formally adopted the statement in 2013.
+The Society could not carry out its vital work without the generosity of our many donors.
+SVP is committed to complying with the standards outlined in the Guidelines for Charitable Organisations on Fundraising from the Public.
 The Society has a range of income streams.

 Income